buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 Feature gates wrap new cluster functionality, and typically change the rules of consensus.
 As such, a feature gate needs to be supported by a strong majority of cluster stake when it is activated, or else it risks partitioning the network.
-The current feature-gate system comprises two steps:
+The current feature-gate process involves two steps:

 1. An individual key-holder stages a feature gate for activation
 2. The runtime automatically activates the feature on the next epoch boundary